Handschrift/Papilertus/README.md

 - Even with the ability to write custom plugins, we are not responsible for any damage done with plugins of third parties
 # Supporting this project
 You can support this project with:
-- contributing tho the code
+- contributing to the code
 - adding the bot to your server / host your own instance
 - testing
 - donations